One Day in Brussels: An Expert’s Guide to Brussels in a Day

 Otherwise, you can easily withdraw cash from a local ATM with decent fees.

-I personally found that credit cards and Apple Pay were excepted pretty much anywhere.
+I personally found that credit cards and Apple Pay were accepted pretty much anywhere.
 I used my card the entire time when in Brussels.

 ↠ Weather in Brussels can change in an instant and in general it is a rainy city.
 Make sure to pack waterproofs i.e. a rain jacket and have it handy if needed.
 An umbrella is also a good idea.

 ↠ Make sure to stay centrally!
-If you only have one day in Brussel you don’t want to be wasting time travelling in to the center.
+If you only have a one day trip to Brussels you don’t want to be wasting time traveling into the center.

 Brussels is a very affordable city when it comes to accommodation, compared to other Western European capitals.
 It is possible to find something within your budget in the center.